kangk1204/Octopus-toolkit2/doc/guide.rst

     ``Palindrome clip threshold`` : Specifies how accurate the match between the two 'adapter ligated' reads must be for PE palindrome read alignment.

-    ``Simple clip threshold`` : Specifies how accurate the match between any adapter etc. sequence must be against a read.
+    ``Simple clip threshold`` : Specifies how accurate the match between adapter or any sequence must be against a read.

-    ``Window size`` : specifies the number of bases to average across
+    ``Window size`` : specifies the number of bases to be averaged.

     ``Average quality`` : Specifies the average quality required.